emmettralston/Plant-Disease-Detection/README.md

 Open `ModelTraining.ipynb` in Jupyter Lab/Notebook to review or adapt the training workflow.
 Export the trained model to TensorFlow Lite and deploy it to the Pi for inference with the detection script.

-## Safety considerations

-- Double-check relay wiring before powering the pump.
-- Ensure the Pi and pump share a safe common ground and use proper isolation.
-- Stop the scripts with `Ctrl+C` when you need to service sensors or hardware.

-## License

-This project does not currently include a license.
-Add one if you intend to distribute or open-source your work.